 #8: Have an End of the Year Awards Ceremony

 Another activity for the last week of kindergarten is to celebrate your students’ accomplishments and growth with an end of the year awards ceremony.
 Hand out special, personalized awards to your students to acknowledge their unique personalities and the growth they’ve made over the year.

 To make it super special, you can play celebration music and invite the school principal to help out with the awards.
 Do a special cheer as a class for each student as they receive their award.

 While the last week of class is full of fun, there’s also a lot of packing up and organizing that needs to be done.
 This doesn’t have to be stressful though.
 Involve your students and make packing fun by playing music and having a cleaning and organization party.

 Before you begin, give students instructions on items that need to be put in their book bags, tossed in the trash, or stored in the classroom.
 You can have different stations around the room for them to help you organize supplies.

 Not only will your students feel helpful, but this will cut down on your workload, too.

 #10: Have a Movie and Popcorn Party

-I hope you enjoyed these last week of school ideas and will incorporate them into your final days of school.
+I hope you enjoyed these ideas for the last week of kindergarten and will incorporate them into your final days of school.
 I’d love to hear which ideas you try in the comments below.